 object receives the stop message or

-object can accommodate no more
+until the Snd object can accommodate no more

 data.
 By default, the receiver of the record message is always set to accommodate ten